pre63/grpo-fine-tuning-llama-study/README.md

 # Quantized Optimization of Mathematical Reasoning

 This repo supports the paper *Quantized Optimization of Mathematical Reasoning*, where we explore how Group Relative Policy Optimization (GRPO) can be used to fine-tune the LLaMA model.
-We test whether GRPO can improve LLAMA's performance at solving Humanity’s Last Exam (HLE) problems.
+We test whether GRPO can improve LLaMA's performance at solving Humanity’s Last Exam (HLE) problems.

 [Read the report here.](Report.pdf)